nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements
-* Orginal source of this application is created by [SE-EDU initiative](http://github.com/se-edu/)
+* Orginal source and code base of this application is based on [Addressbook-level4](https://github.com/se-edu/addressbook-level4) created by [SE-EDU initiative](http://github.com/se-edu/)
 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.